akmazian/akmazian/README.md

-👋 Hi guys, akmazian here, welcome to my space station (nerdy vibez).
+👋 Hi guys, akmazian here, welcome to my space station(?).

 🪐 Just so y'all knows, the name is stolen from a beloved character and space pirate from PLANETM's [EOS 10](https://planetm.io/eos10/).
 Go listen to the pod-show!

-🧸 Anyways, I'm a rising-sophomore @ UC Berkeley studying Molecular and Cell Biology: Genetics, Genomics, Evolution, and Development with a double major in Data Science on the Computational Methods for Molecular and Genomic Biology emphasis.
+🧸 Anyways, I'm a sophomore @ UC Berkeley studying Molecular and Cell Biology: Genetics, Genomics, Evolution, and Development with a double major in Data Science on the Computational Methods for Molecular and Genomic Biology emphasis.
 Go Bears!

 🚀 The primary projects I am working on are CalCourse (Full Stack) and the website for Lavender Alliance @ Berkeley (Design & Frontend).